10100.1, 14101, 18111, 21151, 24931

 Suggested QSY are either “UP” (if the kHz above are free of any signals including SSB or digital and checked with QRL?) or preferably to the “TOP5 Friendship Area” of the relevant band.

-It is completely acceptable to call over the top of other callers on the QSX/CF, however, ideally shifting the frequency at least 100-200Hz: the calling frequency itself is 1kHz wide from 500Hz below (Region 3 only) to 500Hz above the CF, so that multiple calls may be heard at the same time.
+It is completely acceptable to call over the top of other callers on the QSX/CF, however, ideally shifting the frequency at least 100-200Hz so that multiple calls may be heard at the same time: the calling frequency itself is 500Hz wide below the nominal frequency 14100, 18111, 21151, 24931, except for 10100.1 which is a spot frequency close to the lower band edge of 30m.

 If stations do NOT QSY and conduct a QSO on the CF, it is also completely acceptable and in fact recommended to send “QRT” or “QSY” to urge them to move off the Calling Frequency.